 Sing the following excerpts to yourself, and imagine introducing each idea to your band in unison.
 (I don’t know about you, but I am always disappointed in the quality and hassle of downloading and listening to sound files at this point in the web site…)You can teach style, articulation, phrasing, intonation…everything to everyone at the same time.
 Your percussionists can play these parts on mallets or groove on the four instrument untuned.part.

+…soon duos and trios will happen spontaneously and you can begin dividing up the parts around the room.
+At another rehearsal you can pass out the Performance Arrangement.
+This is the traditional assigning of parts and also includes an introduction, coda and optional improvisation.section.
 The three pieces above contain a section where each member of your band can perform an improvisation.
 It will be an intense thrill for both you and your students when they succeed in this venture…and the parents?…it will definitely be their favorite part of the program, as little Janey finally gets to show her.stuff!

 Have you never taught improvisation before?
 Are you not sure how to begin?
 You are not alone!
 There are many excellent methods available for teaching improvisation to children and a quick search of the web will show you many sites.
 Preparing your students individually with intensive theory, ear training, and listening is of course ideal.
 We know however, that this is impractical if not impossible due to the limited time we have with our concert bands and jazz ensembles.
 With these three arrangements you have the opportunity to teach beginner improvisation to your whole ensemble at.once.

 The suggestions below are in each conductor’s score, which also includes extra details relevant to the particular chart and example musical phrases.
-(WARNINGthe following suggestions assume the instructor is actually able to play a musical.instrument)
+(WARNING— the following suggestions assume the instructor is actually able to play a musical.instrument)

 Teach improvisation by using “call and response” with your band.
 Having students imitate good tone, style, phrasing and sense of time is analogous to how they learned to speak, and the best way to teach this aural.tradition;